 Horses are truly amazing animals.
-Through the ages man has admired their beauty, stamina and strength.
+Through the ages man has admired their beauty, stamina, and strength.
 Very early on man began to harness their power and developed specific breeds of equines for specialized tasks.

 In the fifteenth and sixteenth centuries, great draft breeds like Percherons and Clydesdales carried the Knights into battle.
 Horses in the American Civil War carried cavalry, hauled cannons, and pulled stretchers with the wounded to safe areas.
-Just as Bloodhounds were bred to acquire scent and track, Doberman Pinchers to guard, and Russian Wolfhounds to hunt wolves, horses are also bred for specific tasks.
+Just as Bloodhounds were bred to acquire scent and track, Doberman Pinchers to guard, and Russian Wolfhounds to hunt wolves, horses were also bred for specific tasks.

 Light horses such as Saddlebreds, Arabians, Thoroughbreds, and Quarter Horses are bred for their athleticism and speed for performing a variety of endurance tasks.
 They are bred to do them well and with ease.
 Heavy horses such as Percherons, Belgians, Suffolk Punch, to name a few, are bred to carry and pull heavy loads.
 It’s simply what they do, and they do it easily.
 They have a purpose and they take to it readily.